-Let’s start at the beginning, in this case, the beginning of modern literature.
-Widely regarded as the greatest Spanish-language writer of all time, Miguel de Cervantes is claimed to have pioneered the modern novel with his masterpiece Don Quixote, published in 1605.
+Let’s start at the beginning; in this case, the beginning of modern literature.
+Widely regarded as the greatest Spanish-language writer of all time, Miguel de Cervantes pioneered the modern novel with his masterpiece Don Quixote, published in 1605.
 The story tells the tale of a disenchanted Spanish nobleman who sets off to revive chivalry and bring justice to the world.
 While the novel is now considered one of the greatest of all times, Cervantes enjoyed little popularity during his lifetime and was even imprisoned at one point for bankruptcy.
-If only they knew…

-A founding member of Spain’s Generation of ’27 – an avant-garde movement from the mid-1920s – Federico García Lorca is one of the country’s most celebrated playwrights and poets of all times.
-In his early life, he wrote about flamenco, gypsies and rural life, with Andalucian culture occupying an important part in his work throughout his life.
-Famously, the author was killed by fascist nationalist forces when he was just 38 and his body has never been recovered.
+A founding member of Spain’s Generation of 27 – an avant-garde movement from the mid-1920s – Federico García Lorca is one of the country’s most celebrated playwrights and poets of all time.
+In his early life, he wrote about flamenco, gypsies and rural life, with Andalusian culture occupying an important part in his work throughout his life.
+Famously, the author was killed by fascist nationalist forces when he was just 38, and his body has never been recovered.

-This contemporary journalist-cum-author is best known for his series of novels following the adventures of Captain Alatriste, a 17th-century soldier in the Spanish Golden Age– the author is said to have found the inspiration for his novels from his disappointment at the lack of literary coverage of the time.
-His historical works of fiction appeal to a wide audience and he has been recognized internationally for his work.
+This contemporary journalist and author is best known for his series of novels following the adventures of Captain Alatriste, a 17th-century soldier in the Spanish Golden Age.
+The author is said to have found the inspiration for his novels in his disappointment at the lack of literary coverage of the time.
+His historical works of fiction appeal to a wide audience and he has been recognised internationally for his work.

-Another member of the Generation of ’27, Rafael Alberti started off as a painter before abandoning his studies and turning to poetry.
-His first compilation of poems, Marinero en tierra (Sailor on land) received the National Prize for Literature in 1924-25 and he gained recognition in the literary circles of Madrid.
-Later in life he declared himself a Marxist and throughout the Civil War he was politically active and went into exile until the death of Franco.
+Another member of the Generation of 27, Rafael Alberti started off as a painter before abandoning his studies and turning to poetry.
+His first compilation of poems, Marinero en tierra (Sailor on Land) received the National Prize for Spanish Literature and he gained recognition in the literary circles of Madrid.
+Later in life he declared himself a Marxist, and throughout the Civil War he was politically active and went into exile until the death of Franco.

-Awarded the Nobel Prize in Literature in 1956, Juan Ramón Jiménez is one of Spain’s most acclaimed poets of all time and one of the most prolific too.
+Awarded the Nobel Prize in Literature in 1956, Juan Ramón Jiménez is one of Spain’s most acclaimed poets and one of the most prolific, too.
 His early life was marked by a stint at a sanitarium following his father’s death, and his experiences with the nurses there are depicted in his first writings.
-Throughout the rest of his career color and music, which he related to feelings of love or lust, were prominent themes in his writing.
-He was attracted to the notion of ‘pure poetry’ – poetry without a message, written for the sake of the lyrical nature of poetry.
+Throughout the rest of his career, colour and music, which he related to feelings of love or lust, were prominent themes in his writing.
+He was attracted to the notion of ‘pure poetry’ – poetry without a message, but written for its lyrical nature.

-One of the most successful contemporary authors of the time, Carlos Ruiz Zafón has been translated into over 40 different languages and published in over 45 countries worldwide.
+One of the most successful contemporary authors of his time, Carlos Ruiz Zafón has been translated into more than 40 different languages and published in more than 45 countries worldwide.
 His most famous work is La Sombra del Viento (The Shadow of the Wind), published in 2001 and set in a fictional Barcelona.
 It follows the adventures of Daniel Sempere on his quest to track down a mysterious destroyer of books.
-Since then he has written a prequel to the novel, El Juego del Angél (The Angel’s Game) and is set to add four more novels to the series.
+Since then he has written a prequel to the novel, El Juego del Angél (The Angel’s Game), and is set to add four more novels to the series.

-A member of the Spanish Royal Academy, Ana María Matute was just the third woman to ever receive the Cervantes Prize for literature.
-Born shortly before the outbreak of the Civil War, the events that unfolded throughout her childhood had a profound impact on her writing, giving them a certain pessimistic edge, and she went on to be considered one of the most influential authors of the posguerra, or post-war period.
+A member of the Spanish Royal Academy, Ana María Matute was the third woman to receive the Cervantes Prize for literature.
+Born shortly before the outbreak of the Civil War, the events that unfolded throughout her childhood had a profound impact on her writing, lending a pessimistic edge, and she went on to be considered one of the most influential authors of the posguerra, or post-war period.